 Each hard drive manufacturer uses a different and unique language to speak with their hard drives.
 For this reason, it’s very difficult to master data recovery, and especially the PC3000 — it’s like learning to speak seven different languages.
 How well you “speak” the hard drive’s language determines your success.
 We’re fluent in all hard drive languages including Seagate, Western Digital, Toshiba, Hitachi, Fujitsu, Maxtor, and Samsung!

-We use several PC3000s, including the latest PC3000 Express, which offers the fastest imaging speeds along with double the interfaces.
+We use several PC3000s, including the latest PC3000 Express, PC3000 UDMA-e, PC3000-SSD, PC3000-Flash, and PC3000-SAS/SCSI.
 We also use Ace Lab’s Data Extractor, an invaluable tool for imaging failing hard drives, rebuilding complex RAID systems, and recovering from certain SSD firmware failures.
-Data Extractor, along with the RAID and SSD capabilities, are add-on software tools that work directly with, and perfectly compliment, the PC3000.
+Data Extractor, along with the RAID and SSD add-ons, works directly with, and perfectly compliments, the PC3000.

 The Deepspar Disk Imager is known in the data recovery industry as being the best hard drive imager, period.
 It can recover data from dying drives with bad sectors more safely, quickly, and effectively than any other data recovery tool.